 Clear Channel Assessment (CCA):

-Before transmit:
+Before transmit

-1. Listen for energy on channel (ED threshold: -62 dBm for 802.15.4)
+Listen for energy on the channel (ED threshold about -62 dBm for 802.15.4).

-2. If busy, defer and backoff
+If the channel is busy, defer and back off.

 Listen Before Talk (LBT) for Sub-GHz: